Why Customer Experience Matters

 Monitoring reviews helps identify recurring complaints and opportunities for CX improvement.
 More importantly, responding publicly to reviews - both positive and negative - shows customers you value their voice.

-The relationship between employee experience and customer experience
+How employee experience impacts customer experience

 When employees feel empowered, recognised, and supported internally, they have higher job satisfaction.
 This motivates them to go above and beyond to deliver excellent CX.